holmesrichards/pmf/README.md

 # Pole mixing filter

-This is a multimode VCF based on a [design](https://electricdruid.net/multimode-filters-part-2-pole-mixing-filters) by Electric Druid (ED).
+This is a multimode VCF in Kosmo format based on a [design](https://electricdruid.net/multimode-filters-part-2-pole-mixing-filters) by Electric Druid (ED).
 It uses pole mixing to achieve multiple filter behaviors.

 ## Design notes